-B+1 The student is expected to find an advisor.
-B+2 The student is expected to complete the PhD breadth requirement.
-B+3 The student is expected to complete the RQE.
-The student should make signif- icant progress toward their dissertation proposal.
-B+4 The student should complete the dissertation proposal.
-The student should make significant progress towards completion of the PhD dissertation.
-The student should submit, in the annual review report, a research plan including the goal of publications before dissertation defense, which is agreed their ad- visory committee.
+Year Progress B+1 The student is expected to find an advisor B+2 The student is expected to complete the PhD breadth requirement and the RQE.
+B+3 The student should complete the dissertation proposal.
+B+4 The student should make significant progress towards completion of the PhD dissertation.
+The student should submit, in the annual review report, a research plan including the goal of publications at the time of the dissertation defense.
+The research plan should be agreed by the advisory committee.
 There should be evidence that the candidate has produced original, significant research contributions.
-Lack of publications is an indica- tor of inadequate progress.
+Lack of publications at this point is an indicator of inadequate progress.
 B+5 The student should complete and defend their dissertation.